omahs/imx-docs/sdks-core-sdk-ts_versioned_docs/version-1.0.0-beta.3/core-sdk-migration-guide.md

 * Added methods from MetadataRefreshesApi

-## Migration Path from imx-sdk to Core SDK v1.0.0-beta3 for use in the backend
+## Migration path from imx-sdk to Core SDK v1.0.0-beta3 for use in the backend

 1. Retrieve and persist your stark key using the [generate-stark-key](https://github.com/immutable/generate-stark-key/) tool.
 Add an entry for your stark key in your secrets manager or .env file like the one below.
 ```sh